totaldekadens/MERN-Training/README.md

     -	Npm i
     -	Npm start

-Redirect to folder frontend and repeat the tasks.
+Redirect to folder frontend and repeat the steps.